rmhman/nettools/README.md

 **Note:** You will want to make sure you have a folder named `shared` in the directory you are running the `docker run` command from.
 Or, remove `-v $PWD/shared:/shared` from the command above.

+**Other Note:** Remove `--rm` from the above command if you want the container to remain after exiting; otherwise, it will be destroyed.

 # Network Tools Container

 This Docker container provides a collection of base Linux tools and automation tools for network operations.
 It includes popular Linux tools such as cron, curl, gcc, git, iperf, ipmitool, and many more.
 Additionally, it includes Python packages like ncclient, ansible, pyats, and various others.